Princess Cinemas: Origins (1985–2003)

-The building at 6 Princess St (now the Original Princess Cinema) began as the Lion's Brewery in the 19th century, part of a building complex that included the adjoining Huther Hotel.
+The building at 6 Princess St (now the Original Princess Cinema) began as the Lion's Brewery in the 19th century, part of a building complex that included the adjoining Huether Hotel.
 The building was converted briefly into a Masonic Temple and then an adult film theatre called the Majestic Theatre in the early 20th century.
 The Majestic was routinely protested by members of the community throughout its existence.
 The rise in adult video content viewable at home throughout the 1970s led to the Majestic's closure in 1980.

 Dr. Linda Carson attempted to establish a live theatre venue in the building called Waterworks Theatre in 1983.
 She initially thought the annual operating budget would be around $50,000 but after 6 months of developing her business plan realized they would be closer to $430,000, leading her to withdraw her offer to purchase the theatre.
-The building was eventually sold to Huther Hotel owners Sonia and Bernie Adlys on December 24,1984 for an undisclosed amount of money.
+The building was eventually sold to Huether Hotel owners Sonia and Bernie Adlys on December 24,1984 for an undisclosed amount of money.